 Practically speaking, analytics comes in the following forms:

 - Business intelligence.
-Often used interchangeably with “analytics,” business intelligence (BI) generally refers to the use of dashboards and reports containing summaries and visualizations to identify opportunities and guide decisions.
+Often used interchangeably with “analytics,” business intelligence (BI) generally refers to the use of dashboards and reports to support decisions.

 - Data as a product.
 Data is a tradeable resource.
-An organization might make data available as embedded dashboards, data streams, recommendations, and other data products.
+An organization might make data available to third parties as embedded dashboards, data streams, recommendations and other data products.

 - Artificial intelligence/machine learning.
 The pinnacle of analytics, sometimes referred to as data science, is predictive modeling that automates important decisions and processes.